cepthomas/example_plugin/README.md

 |   \---python38
 |
 +---Local
-|       Session.sublime_session --> Contains project history - edit with different editor to clean up.
+|       Session.sublime_session --> Contains project history - edit with a different editor to clean up.
 |       *.sublime_session --> Backups and caches.
 |
 \---Packages --> Loose packages, not from Package Control.
-Where you create your plugin.
+This is where you create your plugin.
     |
-    +---Default --> To override the builtin menus, first copy them here from Default.sublime-package and comment out your exclusions.
+    +---Default --> To override the built-in menus, copy them here from `Default.sublime-package`
+    |               and comment out exclusions.
+Warning - this is brittle when updating ST versions.
+    |       Main.sublime-menu
     |       Context.sublime-menu
     |       Side Bar.sublime-menu
     |